MarcSzafraniec/MarcSzafraniec.github.io/TFCuda.md

 2. Install NVIDIA drivers https://blog.countableset.com/2016/08/27/ubuntu-install-nvidia-drivers/ (if you don't find PCI in the BIOS, don't worry)

+  * Then on the Ubuntu desktop click on parameters on the top right of the screen, "System Parameters", then "Software & Updates" and "Additional Drivers", then select the driver you just installed and "Apply Changes".

   * The last part (after "Special notes about full disk encryption") is only useful if you get bugs

   * Don't take the last version (take like 367) because it isn't stable yet.